jmeehan16/sstore-doc/source/bigdawg.rst

     cd /root/s-store/tools/streamgenerator/target
     wget http://www.cs.toronto.edu/~jdu/data/medevents.csv

 4. In the same terminal, start the stream generator.
-The following command will start to generate data stream for table medevents with the throughput of 100 tuples per second, for 10 minutes, and send to port 18000.
+The following command will start to generate data stream for table medevents with the throughput of 100 tuples per second, for 10 minutes, and send to port 21004.

 .. code-block:: bash

     cd /root/s-store/tools/streamgenerator/target
-    java -jar stream-ingestor-0.0.1-SNAPSHOT-jar-with-dependencies.jar -f medevents.csv -t 100 -d 600000 -p 18000
+    java -jar stream-ingestor-0.0.1-SNAPSHOT-jar-with-dependencies.jar -f medevents.csv -t 100 -d 600000 -p 21004

 5. Start a second terminal.
-In the second terminal, start S-Store benchmark mimic2bigdawg.
+In the second terminal, firstly connect to the running container that has been created in the first terminal, then start S-Store benchmark mimic2bigdawg.

 .. code-block:: bash

-    docker run -it s-store /bin/bash
+    docker exec -it `docker ps -a | awk '{if ($7 == "Up" && $2 == "s-store") print $1};'` /bin/bash
     cd /root/s-store
-    ./tools/sstore/testsstore.sh mimic2bigdawg -1 "-Dnoshutdown=true"
+    ./tools/sstore/testsstore.sh mimic2bigdawg -1 "-Dnoshutdown=true -Dclient.input_port=21004"

 6. Start a third terminal.
 In the third terminal, check out and start BigDAWG.